James Hanson (footballer, born 1987): AFC Wimbledon

 On 26 June 2018, Hanson left Sheffield United by mutual consent, and joined AFC Wimbledon.

 Hanson struggled with minor injuries during the 2018–19 season.
 Wimbledon's last game of the season was away at Hanson's former club Bradford City.

 In June 2019 he was linked with a possible return to Bradford City, but the link was denied by City manager Gary Bowyer.

 Grimsby Town

 In June 2019 he signed for Grimsby Town, on a two-year contract.

 He scored 5 goals and made 3 assists in August 2019, which saw him awarded the EFL League Two Player of the Month for the month.

 On 12 May 2021 it was announced that he would leave Grimsby at the end of the season, following the expiry of his contract.

 Non-league

 On 13 July 2021, Hanson signed with National League North side Farsley Celtic, having rejected interest from a number of League Two and National League clubs, to return to part-time football.

 On 14 January 2022, Hanson signed for Boston United until end of the 2021–22 season.
 He was not retained at the end of the season.

 On 12 June 2022, Hanson signed for Worksop Town ahead of the 2022–23 season.

+Hanson announced his retirement in January 2024.
+He was later praised by former Bradford City strike partner Nahki Wells.

+In March 2024, Hanson came out of retirement to join Bradford (Park Avenue).
+He re-signed with the club for the 2024–25 season.
+His contract with Park Avenue was on a 'pay as you play' basis, to fit around his family and work life.

+Hanson retired for a second time in October 2024.